RajVarakala/local-llm-udemy1/README.md

 # The Local LLM Crash Course - Build Your Own GPT in 2 hours!
 This is the courseware and Codespace for the [The Local LLM Crash Course - Build Your Own GPT in 2 hours](https://www.udemy.com/course/the-local-llm-crash-course-build-a-hugging-face-ai-chatbot/?referralCode=EAD6017AA0001257DD9A)!
-Have fun with the course and use the Q&A if you run into any issues!

 # Course Resources